danielsularea/lily.work/work/_posts/2018-02-21-ibm-care-advisor-for-breast.md

 ### 1. Screening mammograms are very tedious

-Radiologists perform tasks far beyond screening mammograms and only 5-10% of screening mammograms have cause for further investigation.
+Radiologists perform tasks far beyond screening mammograms and only 5-10% of them have cause for further investigation.
 As a result, radiologists have to wade through a high and monotonous volume of routine cases in order to find the small handful with signs of cancer that they can't afford to miss.

 ### 2. The breast imaging community has "suffered" from AI already

-Computer-aided detection (CAD) was an initiatve to make sure nothing was ever missed in the mammogram by pointing out areas of suspicion using AI.
-This technology was widely enforced but negatively received.
+Computer-aided detection (CAD) was an initiatve to make sure nothing was ever missed in the mammogram by applying AI to point out areas of suspicion.
+This technology is widely enforced but negatively received.

 Only 20% of the radiologists we observed glanced at the CAD markings before making their own interpretation and most agree that it was like reading with a med student.